Written by Catherine D'Aversa - Published in The Lawyers Weekly Magazine

 - Print quality brochures advertising your services that you can hand out to those you meet.

-- Educate lawyers about the services you can offer by arranging to deliver professional presentations to their team.
+- Educate lawyers about the services you can offer by arranging to deliver professional presentations to the legal team.

-- Get to know the type of work the law firms handle and identify how you can contribute to the various processes.
+- Get to know the type of work your law firm delivers and identify how you can contribute to the various processes.

-- Set up meetings at which you highlight your expertise in their field, and identify the specific ways in which you can be of service to their team.
+- Set up meetings at which you highlight your expertise in their field, and identify the specific ways in which you can be of service to the legal team.

-- Show how you can help maximize their profit margins through increased productivity, efficiency and reduced costs.
+- Show how you can help maximize profit margins through increased productivity, technology, efficiency and reduced costs.

-Alternative fee arrangements (AFAs) are rapidly becoming standard in the legal profession.
+Alternative fee arrangements and valued-based billing are rapidly becoming standard in the legal profession.
 This is mainly in response to ongoing client demand for affordable legal fees, which has pushed law firms and legal service providers to commoditize legal services by finding ways to bill clients at non-hourly rates.
-Examples of AFAs include fixed fees for law clerk services, project fees for specific transactions or projects and annual maintenance packages for large corporate clients.
-Consider ways in which you can accommodate this shift in billing in your practice, to make your services more appealing to clients.
+Consider ways in which you can contribute to the success in this shift in billing in your practice, to make your services more appealing to clients.

 Manage your practice

-Getting organized in your paralegal or law clerk practice has never been more important.
-Not only will it ensure your efficiency in delivering the work, it will also help keep your personal costs manageable:
+Getting organized in your paraprofessional practice has never been more important.
+Not only will it ensure efficiency in delivering the work, it will also help keep legal costs manageable:

 - Plan ahead on a daily, weekly and monthly basis, scheduling time for recurring activities and highlighting priorities and deadlines.